novomesk/qt-avif-image-plugin/ext/libavif/ext/aom/README.md

 ### Microsoft Visual Studio builds {#microsoft-visual-studio-builds}

 Building the AV1 codec library in Microsoft Visual Studio is supported.
-Visual Studio 2017 (15.0) or later is required.
+Visual Studio 2019 (16.0) or later is required.
 The following example demonstrates generating projects and a solution for the Microsoft IDE:

 ~~~
     # This does not require a bash shell; Command Prompt (cmd.exe) is fine.
     # This assumes the build host is a Windows x64 computer.

+    # To create a Visual Studio 2022 solution for the x64 target:
+    $ cmake path/to/aom -G "Visual Studio 17 2022"

+    # To create a Visual Studio 2022 solution for the 32-bit x86 target:
+    $ cmake path/to/aom -G "Visual Studio 17 2022" -A Win32

-    # To build with Visual Studio 2019 for the x64 target:
+    # To create a Visual Studio 2019 solution for the x64 target:
     $ cmake path/to/aom -G "Visual Studio 16 2019"
-    $ cmake --build .

-    # To build with Visual Studio 2019 for the 32-bit x86 target:
+    # To create a Visual Studio 2019 solution for the 32-bit x86 target:
     $ cmake path/to/aom -G "Visual Studio 16 2019" -A Win32
-    $ cmake --build .

-    # To build with Visual Studio 2017 for the x64 target:
-    $ cmake path/to/aom -G "Visual Studio 15 2017" -T host=x64 -A x64
-    $ cmake --build .

-    # To build with Visual Studio 2017 for the 32-bit x86 target:
+    # To build the solution:
-    $ cmake path/to/aom -G "Visual Studio 15 2017" -T host=x64
     $ cmake --build .
 ~~~